DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 7. Follow the prompts and enter the required information.
 (You will need to enter your Star Citizen screenshots folder location, and your Star Citizen EasyAntiCheat Folder and or your Star Citizen Launcher folder resources folder location)

-8. Once you had run that script run Start_Basic_Win - Rotate_Launcher_Carousel.bat" file. please try to keep the .bat files in the same place as the .py files as they are hardcoded to open them in the same location currently.
+8. Once you had run that bat run Start_Basic_Win - Rotate_Launcher_Carousel.bat" file. please try to keep the .bat files in the same place as the .py files as they are hardcoded to open them in the same location currently.

-# Makes the script Automatic OPTIONAL:
+# Makes the bat Automatic OPTIONAL:

 - now their is two Bat files still left over depending on youre prefrence

-  - "RSI Launcher.bat" Boots the launcher normally with the script ran (You will need to edit the bat to double check its openning stuff in the right locations)
+  - "RSI Launcher.bat" Boots the launcher normally with the bat ran (You will need to edit the bat to double check its openning stuff in the right locations)

-  - "RSIShaderWipeLaunch.bat" Boots the launcher with a shader wipe and a script ran (you will need to edit the bat file to double check its openning stuff in the right locations)
+  - "RSIShaderWipeLaunch.bat" Boots the launcher with a shader wipe and a bat ran (you will need to edit the bat file to double check its openning stuff in the right locations)

 - BOTH OF THESE FILES SHOULD BE RUN AFTER "Start_Basic_Win - Rotate_Splash_Screen.bat" and "Start_Basic_Win - Rotate_Launcher_Carousel.bat" HAS BEEN RUN ONCE